Waboodoo/HTTP-Shortcuts/README.md

 - Display response as HTML-formatted text, as image or as web page
 - Grouping into categories through tabs
 - Value injection through variables (e.g., text, numbers, passwords, selections, colors, dates, …)
-- Run arbitrary [JavaScript](https://http-shortcuts.rmy.ch/scripting) before & after execution, including special actions (e.g., vibrate, show toast, parse and process response…),
 - Import & Export in JSON or cURL format
-- Wake-on-LAN support
-- 3rd party integration (e.g. Tasker or Macrodroid)
+- 3rd party integration support (e.g. Tasker or Macrodroid)
 - Themes (with Dark Mode support)
-- Remote editing on computer
+- Easy remote editing on a computer via the web editor
+- Run arbitrary [JavaScript](https://http-shortcuts.rmy.ch/scripting) before & after execution, which allows for lots of customization with features such as:
+  - compute values such as timestamps, random numbers, UUIDs, hashes, HMACs, base64, etc.
+  - parse JSON or XML and extract data from them
+  - show toast message or message dialogs
+  - vibrate or play notification sounds
+  - trigger other shortcuts to chain multiple HTTP requests
+  - interact with other devices and services by sending TCP or UDP packets, MQTT messages or using Wake-on-LAN

 See also the [Changelog](CHANGELOG.md) for the latest additions and updates.